NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 * The ability to try out experiments without the risk of breaking your main code

 # Video showing git workflow and commands:
-This short video tutorial walks you through how to create a repository and use basic git commands:
+This short video tutorial walks you through how to create a repository and use basic Git commands:

 [Link to video tutorial]